Deep Play: Notes on the Balinese Cockfight

 "Deep Play: Notes on the Balinese Cockfight" is an essay by the anthropologist Clifford Geertz included in the book The Interpretation of Cultures (1973).
 Considered Geertz's most seminal work, it addresses the symbolism and social dynamics of cockfighting (sabungan) in Balinese culture.
 It is an important example of Geertz's use of "thick description" as an anthropological approach.

 Background

-In early April 1958, Geertz arrived in a Balinese village with his wife.
+In early April 1958, Geertz arrived in a Balinese village with his wife, fellow anthropologist Hildred Geertz.
 They were "malarial and diffident," and they were largely ignored by the villagers, as they were "intruders, professional ones," as Geertz wrote.
 The couple moved into an extended family compound, and they initially only interacted with their landlord and village chief.